Chisom83/Northwind_project/README.md

 - Structure Query Language(SQL): for querying the data
 - Power Bi: for data visualizations

-### Steps Followed
+### Data Preparation
-The dataset was in xls file so i converted it to a csv file first to enable me work on it effectively.
-Duplicate were removed then i created the needed table in SQL and imported the dataset into SQL.
+- Data Conversion: The original dataset was in xls format, so i converted it to a csv for better compactibility and efficiency in procesing.

-After importing the data into SQL, I started to query it by answering the business questions.
-When done with that I imported the data in power Bi to turn it into a finished product(visualization).
-A lot of steps and measures were followed and created to  ensure a good dashboard will be achived and the processes will be explained better in the visualization section.
+- Data Cleaning: Duplicate were removed and I ensured the dataset was clean and ready for analysis.

 ### SQL
-Building a database

-First a database was created then I created table to import the data into the database created.

----view table
-SELECT *
-FROM customers;
+- Table Creation: Designed and created the required table structure in SQL to accomodate the dataset.
+- Data Import: Imported the cleaned dataset into SQL for further analysis.
+- Querying Data: Wrote and executed SQL queries to answer bussiness questions.

 --Key Performance Indicator KPIs
 ```